keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 (1) Add specification attributes, per requirements.

-edit the file `api/v1alpha1/mycrd_types.go` by adding the `timeout` and `message` specifications w/in the `MycrdSpec struct` definition.
+Edit the file `api/v1alpha1/mycrd_types.go` by adding the `timeout` and `message` specifications w/in the `MycrdSpec struct` definition.
 It should look like the following:

 ```golang
 // MycrdSpec defines the desired state of Mycrd